 MS (On going), BS in Civil Engineering

 Imran Md Azizul Islam (How to pronounce?) is an MS student in Civil Engineering at the University of Minnesota.
-He is also working as a Graduate Research Assistant at UH-DMI research group.
+He is also working as a Graduate Research Assistant at the UH-DMI research group.

-Graduate Research Assistant, UH-DMI Research Group, University of Minnesota, Duluth, MN | August 24 - Present
+Graduate Research Assistant, UH-DMI Research Group, University of Minnesota, Duluth, MN | August 24 - May 25

 Lecturer, Department of Civil Engineering, Dhaka International University (DIU), Dhaka, Bangladesh | October 23 - June 24